tylertian123/mictoggle/README.md

 The device name of the remapped device will be `mictoggle_remapped`.
 You probably won't need it, and currently it can't be changed.

+## Desktop Entry

+You can make `mictoggle` launchable from the desktop environment as an application using the provided `mictoggle.desktop`.

+Make sure to replace `<device>` in the file with your device name as mentioned in the Usage section.
+Place the `mictoggle` binary in `/usr/local/bin`, or change the `Path` entry in the file to where `mictoggle` is located.
+Place this file in the correct directory (`/usr/share/applications/` or `/usr/local/share/applications/`).